ampproject/amphtml/extensions/amp-ad-network-doubleclick-impl/multi-size.md

 two dimensions, of their primary size counterpart, unless `data-multi-size-validation` is explicitly set to false.
 See below for some valid and invalid examples.

+<b>Note that multi-size slots may have unexpected interactions with
+`layout="responsive"`.
+For this reason it is strongly encouraged that multi-size slots use `layout="fixed"`.</b>

 #### Attributes
 Below the term `primary size` refers to the width and height pair specified by the `width` and `height` attributes of the tag.
 - `data-multi-size` A string of comma separated sizes, which if present, forces the tag to request an ad with all of the given sizes, including the primary size.
 Each individual size must be a number (the width) followed by a lowercase 'x' followed by a number (the height).
 Each dimension specified this way must not be larger than its counterpart in the primary size.
 Further, each dimension must be no less than 2/3rds of the corresponding primary dimension, unless `data-mutli-size-validation` is set to false.